 The Validation view panel can be used to check whether individual compounds match your Markush structure or not.
 Matching structures are highlighted by a green background, while non-matching structures are highlighted in red background.
 The number of matching structures is indicated on the bottom of the screen.

 Validation view also shows any additional information contained in the input example file list (e.g: structure ID, activity…).
 The rows and columns of the Validation panel can be freely reorganized or resized.
 It is also possible to add or delete additional rows or columns.
+Sorting of the data is possible through clicking on the column names.
+In case of the structure column the examples will be sorted based on their matching status.

 Contains the Nesting view displaying the embedding of the selected R-group(s) and Preview displaying enumerated examples.
 This view is hidden by default and can be reached by pushing the button.